 Each year, the 5th grade class goes to the Outdoor School at Camp Champions.
-Students and teachers spend 3 days and 2 nights learning, bonding, and camping together.
+Students and teachers spend 2 days and 1 night learning, bonding, and camping together.
 This amazing experience is supported by an annual PTA fundraiser at Guero’s in early May.
 Information and forms can be found at The Outdoor School at Camp Champions.

 Our children and families are encouraged to participate in Marathon Kids as part of an emphasis on building lifelong healthy habits.
 Marathon Kids was developed to promote healthy living lifestyles through healthy food choices and exercise.
 The mission of Marathon Kids is to encourage and motivate children of all fitness levels and abilities to reach the goal of 26.2 miles and improved health through creative physical activity and healthy eating habits over the course of several months.
 Kick-Off and Final Mile Celebrations are announced in the fall and spring of the school year, and many classes participate during their WOW time and PE time.
 For more information, visit Marathon Kids.

 “The Student Council helps share students’ ideas, interests, and concerns with teachers and school principals.
 Students are elected by their classmates to become campus leaders.
 These leaders function as chaperones for special visitors to our school.
 They also develop the Spirit Day calendar for the school and help raise funds for a school gift.”